518656993

 Una Vacanza Una Esperienza Per la pace

-The Eni Foundation initiative that enables Ukrainian minors and their relatives to enjoy a period of holiday.
+The Eni Foundation initiative that offered a holiday to Ukrainian children and their families.

 A tangible support measure in the name of peace